Team-Cha0s/Snipe-Bot/README.md

 # SnipeBot
-This is a bot that me and [MarwanYx](https://github.com/Marwanyx) have been working on, it's main purpose is to keep track of deleted and edited messeges so that the users can access them at any time.
+This is a bot that me and [MarwanYx](https://github.com/Marwanyx) have been working on, it's main purpose is to snipe for random information that might intrest users.
+Here is the [Invite Link](https://discord.com/api/oauth2/authorize?client_id=821083711259934782&permissions=8&scope=bot)

 # Command List